 How to Make the Most Effective Loyalty Programs For Your Business

 Loyalty programs when done right are one of the most powerful incentives for returning customers.
-On average, consumers spend 46% more with businesses who have a loyalty program.
+On average, consumers spend 46% more with businesses that have a loyalty program.
 The statistic makes sense.
 Why buy your shampoo and body wash from one store when you’re just 300 points away from earning $10 on your Shoppers Drug Mart Optimum card?
-Plus many retailers and businesses are now using mobile apps to alert users directly for special promotions on specific product purchases or on minimum dollar transaction.
+Plus many retailers and businesses are now using mobile apps to alert users directly for special promotions on specific product purchases or on minimum dollar transactions.

 For example, Shoppers Drug Mart’s app will notify users about their “20x the points if you spend over $50”.
 The latter is a perfect example of a rewards program that has effectively earned one of the largest customer loyalty databases in Canada.
-Loyalty programs incentivize shopping habits and increases the ability to target segmented customers.
+Loyalty programs incentivize shopping habits and increase the ability to target segmented customers.